RishiRaj22/PythonParallelism/README.md

 ## Takeaways

 1. Using sub-interpreter paralllelism, I was able to verify that the Python process is constantly hitting close to full CPU utilization across all cores (1995% CPU utilization for machine with 20 cores).
-Note that with regular Python threads, the CPU utilization, as expected, hovers around 100% (i.e. almost full utilization of a single core).
+Note that with regular Python threads, CPU utilization hovers around 100% as expected (i.e. almost full utilization of a single core).
 2. Significantly (>20%) better performance with subinterpreter parallelism compared to multi-processing.
 3. Due to the inherent slowness associated with a interpreted language, it's still better to implement the CPU-bound part of the functionality in C++ using Python extensions.
 4. With Python 3.13, much of this work would be redundant as interpreters would be made part of the stdlib itself.
 However, it's still fascinating to see how we can achieve similar results in Python 3.12.